 One month’s inclusive charge in advance and one month’s inclusive charge as deposit

-Before you move in you will pay a security deposit, this is normally equal to one month’s rent.
+Before you move in you will pay a security deposit, this is normally equal to one month’s inclusive charge.
 It is held for the duration of the Tenancy and the Landlord can claim against any damages or unpaid rent at the end of the Tenancy.

 Short-term rentals are usually one to three months in length, but can be up to a maximum of six months fixed Term before they become a standard long-term rental.
 Short-term rentals are a fantastic way to test a village and ensure you are happy before committing.
 All facilities and services are available to short-term Tenants regardless of how short their stay.Just as with standard rentals, Assured Tenancy agreements are used with some minor adjustments to reflect the temporary nature of the agreement.

-Deposit is still one month’s rent.
-Rent is usually expected in full at the commencement of the Tenancy (i.e. two month Tenancy equals two months’ rent in advance).
+Deposit is still one month’s inclusive charge.
+The monthly inclusive charge is usually expected in full at the commencement of the Tenancy (i.e. two month Tenancy equals two months’ inclusive charge in advance).
 This is due to Tenant referencing not being as detailed as with long-term rentals.